 Our hospital offers guidance on a number of parasite control programs.
 The most common parasites that afflict pets are fleas and ticks.

 Fleas and ticks are capable of transmitting infection and disease to pets through a bite.
-Many pets also suffer from severe allergic reaction to the bites of fleas and ticks.
-Internal parasites such as worms are also capable of causing severe illness in pets.
-It is imperative that owners use one of the many commercially available products that protect pets from these parasites in order to maintain their pet's health.
+Many pets also suffer from a severe allergic reaction to the bites of fleas and ticks.
+It is imperative that you use one of the many commercially available products that protect pets from these parasites in order to maintain your pet's health.
 Do use caution when purchasing over the counter products, as contraindications (or lists of medications that cannot be given together) aren’t always easy to find.

-In addition, because of the damages posed by intestinal parasites to both pets and people, all dogs and cats should have at least one fecal examination per year to test for intestinal parasites (e.g., roundworms, hookworms, Giardia).
-In some parts of the country where intestinal parasites are known to be more common, several fecal exams per year are recommended.
-There are specific treatments available for pets with GI (gastrointestinal) parasites.
+Because of the damages posed by intestinal parasites to both pets and people, all dogs and cats should have at least one fecal examination per year to check for intestinal parasites (e.g., roundworms, hookworms, Giardia).
+In some parts of the country where intestinal parasites are known to be more prevalent, several fecal exams per year are recommended.